 Three of the Barker Beauties Dian Parkinson, Holly Hailstorm and Kathleen Bradley appearing on The Vicki Lawrence Show in 1993 – this was during much happier times.

 Granted we would rarely have time to get to know their individual personalities throughout the show.
-They would spend most of their on-air time pointing to furniture and revealing prices.
-But in the few instances where they got to speak Holly was always a standout and her easygoing attitude and smile when she modeled the products won her over for me.
+The Beauties would spend most of their on-air time pointing to furniture and revealing prices.
+But in the few instances where they got to speak to the models, Holly was always a standout and her easygoing attitude and smile when she modeled the products won her over for me.

 She was funny and had a more bubbly demeanor than the other Beauties.
 While Janice was business and Dian was sexy, Holly looked to be having a grand old time.
 And she looked awfully cute to boot!
 She would be the one I’d take with me if I won the trip on that showcase showdown.